An Awakening

 Sugoi Desu!
 One For The Ages

 In December 2023, Loren was a guest performer at the Game Awards in Los Angeles.
-Her appearance was linked to an official trailer for the upcoming release of Final Fantasy VII: Rebirth, in which she sang the theme song, "No Promises" to Keep.
-After the premiere of AGT: Fantasy League the following month, she was invited to appear on Japan's highly rated The First Take in March to perform "No Promises to Keep" with Nobuo Uematsu, the composer.
+Her appearance was linked to an official trailer for the upcoming release of Final Fantasy VII: Rebirth, in which she sang the theme song, "No Promises" to Keep, giving Aerith the voice that she and her many fans deserved.
+After the premiere of AGT: Fantasy League the following month, she was invited to appear on Japan's highly rated The First Take in March to perform the song with Nobuo Uematsu, the composer.
 The First Take strives to simulate a live stage performance, using no enhancements and allowing only one take.
-That skillful performance of "No Promises to Keep" (white dress) is here, should you want to see it.
+That skillful performance of "No Promises to Keep is below if you care to view it.
 Newly aware of Loren's stunning song upgrade on AGT Fantasy 2024, The First Take arranged for an additional appearance to perform a full version of her "Never Enough" arrangement.
 Obviously, The First Take studio cannot accommodate an entire orchestra, so that portion was provided separately.
 Loren's long-awaited "Never Enough" official music video had just been released a week or so earlier, so she chose that orchestral arrangement for this performance.
-Here she alters the apex point in a nicely creative fashion.
-I'll let this performance speak for itself, except to say that, for me, this may well be the definitive live performance of "Never Enough" delivered to this point, and perhaps beyond.
+Here we're rewarded with the full version of the abbreviated AGT audition, with an artistically altered apex point.
+The visual impact, as Loren enters the frame, approaches the mic and gathers her headphones, feels like something out of a fairy tale.
+When you add the voice, it makes this observer wonder how far human refinement can be taken.
+I'll let this moment speak for itself, except to say that, for me, this may well be the definitive live performance of "Never Enough" ever delivered to this point, and perhaps beyond.
 This truly should have been performed in a packed arena or stadium with multiple Jumbo screens and with multiple zoom lens cameras surrounding her.
-Can you imagine anything remotely similar to this being delivered to the Palladium audience for her BGT 2022 audition in London, and the audience's ensuing response to it?
+Can you imagine anything remotely similar to this being delivered to the Palladium audience for her BGT 2022 audition in London, and what the audience's response would have been like?
+Thankfully, Father Time played his cards masterfully.

 In 2024, I provided a motivational session, featuring various clips from this story, to a friend's son, a professional athlete on his way to a big event.
 I concluded the session by sending this clip to his phone as he boarded his plane.
 Afterward, victorious for the first time, his story was to have segued into this one, but unfortunately, that plan was dropped, as was the story that would have segued into his.
-I do, however, often share this clip and the BGT 2022 audition with "one-off" viewers, to compare the two and maybe inspire them to read the entire story, perhaps finding encouragement to continue their own pursuits and explorations into their own potential.
+I still often share this clip from The First Take and the BGT 2022 audition with "one-off" viewers, to compare the two and maybe inspire them to read the entire story, perhaps encouraging them to continue their own pursuits and explore their own potential.

 Click Button